 “What are you talking about?”
 I replied.

 He waved his hand over the counter and dozens of jars.
 “Have you become your grandmother?
 You’re canning like a maniac.”

 “No, I am not becoming my grandmother,” I sniffed indignantly.
 “You read the book.
 This is all about my grandfather.”

-But, in this pandemic-heavy summer, for the first time in my life, I appreciate the sense of reward that canning can offer.
-I feel that warmth of tranquility when stirring the pot of bubbling berries, watching and waiting for the mixture to fall off the spoon in “sheets” as my mom explained to me on the phone when I panicked while making my first batch.
+But, in last year’s pandemic-heavy summer, for the first time in my life, I appreciate the sense of reward that canning offered.
+I felt that warmth of tranquility when stirring the pot of bubbling berries, watching and waiting for the mixture to fall off the spoon in “sheets” as my mom explained to me on the phone when I panicked while making my first batch.

 Mom knows all about canning.
 When we kids on our Michigan farn, she would turn into what we called “The Claw” by the end of each summer.
 Far from my relaxing endeavor, back then, it was a full-scale military production.